 The presented figures are based on laboratory reports through SGSS.
-Testing and reporting procedures vary by virus, PHEC and over time, including short-term trends in testing.
+Testing and reporting procedures vary by virus, UK HSA Centre and over time, including short-term trends in testing.
 Therefore comparisons should be done with caution.
+Previously, this data was presented by report date however from this week forward data is presented by specimen date.